-Organ donation saves lives.
-To make it easier for people to say they want to be an organ donor, the law allows you to include your wishes about organ donation on your health care proxy.
-You may donate all your organs, only specific organs, or none.
-You may also say whether you want your organs to be used only for transplantation, or also for medical education or research.
+You may include your wishes about organ donation on your health care proxy.
+You may donate all your organs, only specific organs or none.
+You may say whether you want your organs to be used only for transplantation, or also for medical education or research.